mrisher/smtp-sts/mta-sts.md

 }
 ```

-A lenient parser SHOULD accept TXT records and policy files which are
+Parsers SHOULD accept TXT records and policy files which are syntactically valid
-syntactically valid (i.e. valid key-value pairs separated by semi-colons for
+(i.e. valid key-value pairs separated by semi-colons for TXT records and valid
-TXT records and valid JSON for policy files) and implementing a superset of this
+JSON for policy files) and implementing a superset of this specification, in
-specification, in which case unknown fields SHALL be ignored.
+which case unknown fields SHALL be ignored.

 ## HTTPS Policy Fetching